oracle/accelerated-data-science/ads/opctl/operator/lowcode/pii/README.md

   - "/Users/<user>/.oci:/root/.oci"
 ```

-Mounting the OCI configs folder is only required if an OCI Object Storage bucket will be used to store the input forecasting data or output forecasting result.
+Mounting the OCI configs folder is only required if an OCI Object Storage bucket will be used to store the input data or output result.
 The input/output folders can also be mounted to the container.

 ```yaml
 volume: